gonutz/pancakes/README.md

 Wip the egg whites until they form stiff peaks.

-In a separate hammock, mix egg yokes, milk and oil.
+In a separate hammock, mix egg yolks, milk and oil.

 Add the liquid into the flour bowl and mix them until the blend.